Larry R. Rogers, Jr. Featured in Lawdragon Magazine's Plaintiff Issue

 The publication also includes a full-feature Q&A interview profiling Larry’s practice, passion for the law, and some of the many impressive accomplishments he’s earned over the course of his career.

-As Larry tells Lawdragon, his interest in representing victims was sparked by listening to his father, Power Rogers Partner Larry R. Rogers, Sr., speak about the cases he handled, the people he helped, and the power of law and litigation when it comes to securing justice for those who’ve been grievously harmed, and who are often overpowered by corporations that value profits more than people.
+As Larry tells Lawdragon, his interest in representing victims was sparked by listening to his father, Power Rogers Partner Larry R. Rogers, Sr., speak about the cases he handled, the people he helped, and the power of law and litigation when it comes to securing justice for those who’ve been grievously harmed by medical malpractice, negligent truck drivers, and more, and who are often overpowered by corporations that value profits more than people.